a-p-jo/XOTP/README.md

 1. XOTP determines the size of the file in bytes given to encrypt, by calling `ftell()` after moving to the end of the file.

 2. The entire file is buffered in memory in an array of bytes (`unint8_t`).
-This type of array allows access to each byte and buffering makes it much faster than querying from disk byte-by-byte.
+This type of array allows access to each byte and buffering makes it much faster than querying from disk byte-by-byte. *This process is inefficient in memory usage and must be changed.*

 3. Then, depending on whether encryption or decryption is required, a global variable is assigned a corresponding value.

-4. If encrypting and a keyfile is given, it is buffered to memory.
-Otherwise a key buffer as big as the file composed of random bytes is generated and saved to a file with the given file's filename + a suffix , by default `".key"`.
+4. If encrypting and a keyfile is given, it is buffered to memory.*This process is inefficient in memory usage and must be changed.* Otherwise a key buffer as big as the file composed of random bytes is generated and saved to a file with the given file's filename + a suffix , by default `".key"`.
 This generation is performed using `/dev/urandom` in UNIX-like systems , `rand_s()` in Windows and `stdlib`'s `srand()` and `rand()` in any other platform.
 If decrypting, the keyfile is necessary and is likewise buffered.

-5. Another buffer is generated consisting of the XOR of all the bytes from the file and the key buffers.
-This buffer is saved either with the suffix `".xotp"` added to the original filename (if encrypting) or with the last 4 characters of the filename removed (if decrypting).
+5. Another buffer is generated consisting of the XOR of all the bytes from the file and the key buffers. *This process is inefficient in memory usage and must be changed.* This buffer is saved either with the suffix `".xotp"` added to the original filename (if encrypting) or with the last 4 characters of the filename removed (if decrypting).
 This is thus either the ciphertext or the plaintext !

-There is complexity , but those are merely details of implementation, such as memory-management , error-checking, file-stream management, etc. The core idea and functionality really is this simple and the code is < 400 lines, because such is simplicity the One Time Pad cipher !
+There is other complexity , but those are details of implementation, such as memory-management , error-checking, file-stream management, etc. The core idea and functionality really is this simple and the code is < 400 lines (and can be much simpler once buffering is tamed to be effecient).

 ###### I hope you find joy and purpose in using or modifying this Free software just as I did developing it.